stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

 We do not specify how such worlds are constructed.
 We only assume:

-* For each axiom signature in a fixed admissible class, there exist states `m` in `M` that encode its effective consequences for the continuum.
+* For each axiom signature in the fixed admissible class, there exist states `m` in `M` that encode its effective consequences for the continuum.
 * Multiple states can share the same CH value but differ in structural profile.

 ### 3.2 Effective observables